MicrosoftDocs/sdk-api/sdk-api-src/content/ddraw/nf-ddraw-directdrawcreateex.md

 ### -param pUnkOuter [in]

 Allows for future compatibility with COM aggregation features.
 Currently, this function returns an error if this parameter is not NULL.

-#### - lpGUID [in]

-A pointer to the globally unique identifier (GUID) that represents the driver to be created.
-This can be NULL to indicate the active display driver, or you can pass one of the following flags to restrict the active display driver's behavior for debugging purposes:

-#### DDCREATE_EMULATIONONLY

-The DirectDraw object uses emulation for all features; it does not take advantage of any hardware-supported features.

-#### DDCREATE_HARDWAREONLY

-The DirectDraw object never emulates features not supported by the hardware.
-Attempts to call methods that require unsupported features fail, returning DDERR_UNSUPPORTED.

 ## -returns